 Our friendly Staff are able to help you in many ways.
 These include:

 - Make appointments with our visiting hairdresser and podiatrist.

 - If you wish, our receptionist will help to manage your money, through operating a personal petty cash account and paying any incidental bills you may incur.

 A private telephone may be installed in your room through your preferred telecommunications provider.

 Home-cooked meals are prepared with the approval of a qualified dietician - and individual diets can be arranged for you as required.

 Our ‘in house’ doctor visits weekly.

 The Chaplain is available for counselling and spiritual guidance.
-You are welcome to join in the weekly Church services, weekly Bible Study and daily devotions.
+You are welcome to join in the weekly Church services, weekly Bible Study and devotions.

 All laundry is done on the premises but we ask that woollens and delicate items be taken home by family whenever possible.
 All items need to be named please.